 Is this a city or county issue?

-Both — which is why it hasn't been fixed.
+Both — which is why it hasn’t been fixed.
 Pinchot and Springside are City roads; Overlook and Long Shoals are NCDOT; schools are Buncombe County.
-The January 30 collision happened on a City road, so the City can act there immediately.
+No single agency owns the full problem.
+The Jackson email puts pressure on BCS; the Council email keeps the city accountable for its commitments.

 What’s a realistic timeline?